 From the moment dad got out of the hospital, he and my mom were on a mission to do everything in their power to make sure he never went through that again.
 From then on it was green smoothies, no salt, soups, salads, and nothing but whole plant based foods (well, not entirely – there is still beer in his life – just not as much).

 He left the hospital with 5 different prescription medications that he was to take daily.

 One month after his release, he was taken off of every single one of his medications.
-His doctors couldn’t believe his recovery.
+His doctors couldn’t believe his recovery from congestive heart failure.
 They still can’t.

 Sometimes it takes going through really scary shit before people are ready to change.
 And if they’re lucky, they get the chance.
 And when this happens, the trajectory of their life changes forever.
-This experience certainly changed my dad’s life.
+This experience with congestive heart failure certainly changed my dad’s life.

 A couple of months after he got out of the hospital, I remembered that he used to make art and I asked him if he would make a collage for me.
 He hadn’t made one in over 30 years, but two weeks later I had a bad ass collage hanging on my wall.